pil0706/Map_blog/_posts/2019-08-22-PositionOfPOIs.md

 I can tell they are not using centroid of each countries.
 <br>
+I used 'Centroid on Surface' to have center points of each countries.<br>
 <br>
-I used 'Centroid on Surface' to have center points of each countries.
 Here, I drew lines between centroid points of each contries from Natural Earth data and Google Maps place labels.
 <br>
 <br>

 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/positionofpois/naturalearth_google.gif?raw=true">

 <br>
 <br>
 The reason why I am showing this is that<br>